gumaerc-testorg/3.22-spring-2008/content/pages/projects/iii_v_2.md

-As expected, the matrix in Fig. 2 shows three independent elastic constants, C11, C12 and C44 .
+As expected, the matrix in Fig. 2 shows three independent elastic constants, C{{< sub "11" >}}, C{{< sub "12" >}} and C{{< sub "44" >}} .
 However, this matrix has 9x9 elements because it also accounts for the interactions between the mechanical and electromagnetic fields.
-It displays the relationship between orientation, piezoelectricity, d, and dielectricity, ε and the corresponding responses: SE as the mechanical response to a mechanical force, dT as the mechanical response to an electric field, d as the electrical response to a mechanical force and finally εS as the electrical response to an electrical field.
+It displays the relationship between orientation, piezoelectricity, d, and dielectricity, ε and the corresponding responses: S{{< sup "E" >}} as the mechanical response to a mechanical force, d{{< sup "T" >}} as the mechanical response to an electric field, d as the electrical response to a mechanical force and finally ε{{< sup "S" >}} as the electrical response to an electrical field.

 _(d) Based on your analysis of GaAs elastic anisotropy, explain (graphically and/or text) which film orientation you would aim to achieve to create GaAs films or wafers that would be maximally resistant to bending._